hi-ashleyj/parcel-namer-preserve-structure/README.md

-# `@hi-ashleyj/parcel-namer-preserve-structure`
+# @hi-ashleyj/parcel-namer-preserve-structure

 Tries to retain the existing file structure when using Parcel v2.
-Modified from the original to save filenames without the hash so things kinda all line up.
+Modified from [the original](https://www.npmjs.com/package/@mischnic/parcel-namer-preserve-structure) to save filenames without the hash so things kinda all line up.
 Probably useful for someone else maybe.
 If you still want the hashes - use the original.
 Cheers.

+## Unmaintained
+This repository is now archived and unmaintained, as I now mainly use Svelte and only use parcel for bundling typescript.
+I am leaving this package up, and publishing to npm as well for compatibility.

 ## Install:
-I haven't packaged this on npm, because using a git repo is fine for my needs.
-If you want to install it, use:
+For me, I generally use this package directly from github.
+If you want to install it the same way, use:
 ```sh
 npm install --save-dev git+https://github.com/hi-ashleyj/parcel-namer-preserve-structure.git
 ```

+An NPM install is coming, and will be available with `npm install @hi-ashleyj/parcel-namer-preserve-structure` soon.

 ## Usage: